-DAIEG helped in drafting the background material regarding the identification of a limited number of Danish positions of strengths concerning knowledge, education and research capacity within the Danish knowledge institutions.
+DAIEG have helped in drafting the background material regarding the identification of a limited number of Danish positions of strengths concerning knowledge, education and research capacity within the Danish knowledge institutions.
 Furthermore, DAIEG and the Danish P2L2 stakeholders have also been involved in identifying in which areas there is need for cluster initiatives, especially regarding emerging positions of strength (“spirende”).

-- Strategy, efficiency and expansion for Danish and German plastics and metal working companies;
+- Strategy, Efficiency and Expansion for Danish and German plastics and metal working companies

-- Sustainable materials for marine purposes for the Danish and Norwegian plastics and metal industries;
+- Sustainable materials for marine purposes for the Danish and Norwegian plastics and metal industries

 - Inter-cluster cooperation project with emphasis on matchmaking activities between Danish and French SMEs and organizations working with cyber security.

 The Danish P2L2 stakeholders are also involved in several networking and dissemination activities with ties to the Danish Regional Action Plan.
 The Danish Network for Security (Inno-SEC), along with The Danish Agency for Science and Higher Education, which is the space agency of Denmark, have arranged a space-related study visit to Toulouse from 21 to 22 May 2019.
 The study visit also includes stakeholders located in the Aquitaine Region, and the Aerospace Valley.

 The Danish Technological Institute also held a workshop on 11 April 2019 with the participation of 65 companies interested in collaboration within rapid product development, customised products and spare parts using free forming injection moulding and 3D printed split moulds.